Re-Homing a Greyhound

 If you feel you must return your dog for one of the reasons above please contact us.
 If your dog needs food or immediate medical care or will be placed in a shelter if we don’t take it immediately, please tell us it is an emergency so we can get it right away.
 We WILL figure out a way to get it in an emergency situation even if it means we will have to pay to board it somewhere.

 If it is not a true emergency situation, be patient, it can take a few days to a week.
-We don’t have a kennel and rely on volunteers.
+We don’t have a kennel so rely on volunteers.
 We have to wait until someone volunteers to foster your dog and we can't force anyone to do it.
-We may need to wait for a foster to be adopted before space opens up for your dog in our foster program.
+We may need to wait for a foster to be adopted, before space opens up for your dog in our foster program.
 Often we can put your dog up on the website as available in the meantime.
 It helps if the dog you want to return is up to date on all vaccinations and you are able to provide us with vet records.
-Being willing to drive your dog to a distant foster home often helps the dog be moved out of your home faster, since we have foster homes in 3 states.
-If you aren’t in a huge hurry to move your dog, fostering the dog in your home until it gets adopted prevents it from having to adjust to another home before adoption.
-If you are able to hold onto the dog for a couple of weeks to a month until it gets adopted that is often the best option for the dog.
+Being willing to drive your dog to a distant foster home often helps the dog be moved out of your home faster, since we have foster homes in several states.
+If you aren’t in a huge hurry to move your dog, fostering the dog in your home until it gets adopted, prevents it from having to adjust to another home before adoption.
+If you are able to hold onto the dog for a couple of weeks to a month, until it gets adopted, that is often the best option for the dog.

 Holiday Returns

 Sadly many dogs are returned over the holidays by owners that haven’t made arrangements for boarding or don’t want to pay for boarding for a dog they no longer want.
 For adoption groups like ours that don’t have a kennel and rely on volunteer foster homes this is a huge problem.
 During holidays, our volunteers are out of town too and boarding kennels are booked well in advance.
-Adoption groups are funded by donations and we can’t afford to pay to board dogs even IF we find a boarding kennel with an opening at the last minute on a holiday weekend.
+Adoption groups are funded by donations and we can’t afford to pay to board dogs even IF we can find a boarding kennel with an opening at the last minute on a holiday weekend.
 We will ask owners that want to get rid of their dog over a holiday to pay for the dog’s boarding.
 Please be considerate and don’t expect us to find a place to put your dog on a holiday weekend unless it is a true emergency.

 When You Relinquish Your Dog